UnrealMultiple/TShockPlugin/src/AutoAirItem/README_EN.md

 ## Update Log
 ```
+v1.2.2
+- Cleaned up unused code.
+- Fixed a bug where items already in the trash bin would not be automatically removed upon reinsertion.
+- Added feedback broadcast for item quantity when removing items.

+v1.2.1
+- Added an [Exclusion List] configuration option.
+- Fixed a bug where the first removed item did not return the correct quantity.
+- Fixed a bug where money was also considered as trash and removed.
+- Fixed a bug where /air ck could not check the number of recently removed trash.
+- Added logic to remove and record the quantity of items placed in the trash bin for the first time.
+- Fixed a bug where PE received two prompts when using /air del to return items.

+v1.2.0
+- Added database storage logic for the automatic trash bin to prevent data loss after server restarts.
+- Note: When resetting the server, use the command to clear the data: /airreset

 v1.1.7
 - Fixed the bug where using `/air del` would return double the items on Mobile Games